Qengineering/Radxa-Zero-3-NPU-Ubuntu22/README.md

 ## Tips.

-* If you are in need of extra space, you can delete the opencv and the opencv_contrib folder from the SD card.
-There are no longer needed since all libraries are placed in the /usr/ directory.
+* If you need extra space delete the opencv and the opencv_contrib folder from the SD card.
+They are no longer needed since all libraries are stored in the /usr/ directory.
 * Use a tool like [GParted](https://gparted.org/) `sudo apt-get install gparted` to expand the image to larger SD cards.
 We recommend a minimum of 64 GB.
-Deep learning simply requires a lot of space.<br/>
+Deep learning requires a lot of space.<br/>

 ------------